 Thermography is also used in firefighting, night vision, law enforcement, military, security, and gas detection as well as other scientific and technical procedures.
 This post, however, will look at the application uses for an industrial plant or large commercial facility.

-Thermal Imaging: Uses for Industrial Applications
+Thermal Imaging for Industrial Maintenance

 - Proactive equipment monitoring.
-Manual use of thermal imaging tools can identify weakening components before they fail, based on abnormally high temperature of the materials in those components.
+Manual use of thermal imaging tools can identify weakening components before they fail, based on the abnormally high temperature of the materials in those components.
 Easily adapted for pumps, valves, belts, motors and more.

 - Checking equipment remotely.
 Thermal imaging allows a properly trained technician to conduct routine maintenance without opening a control panel and/or without shutting down an entire line.
 This is an advantage for electricians and electrical contractors.

 - Automated condition monitoring.
 Thermal imaging also lets you configure automated systems that can identify problems, create signals and alert your team before a failure happens.
 Learn more about automated condition monitoring

 Do those applications sound familiar?
 For most industrial plants – they are great areas to focus on for incremental improvements.
 These are just three of the most common.
 Thermal imaging is also used in commercial and industrial plants for rotors, ball bearings, windows, doors, plumbing, mold and almost all energy and HVAC systems.
 Learn more about the entire range of uses here.